 The CLEP examinations cover material taught in courses that most students take as requirements in the first two years of college.
 Many examinations are designed to correspond to one-semester courses, although some correspond to full-year or two-year courses.
 Faculty at individual colleges review the exams to ensure that they cover the material currently taught in their one and two year courses.

 If you are interested in taking CLEP for college credit at SJR State, please contact Academic Advising (386) 312-4045 to discuss what exams may work best for your particular interest.

-The CLEP is administered every Wednesday at the Testing Center PAC.
+The CLEP is administered Tueday and Wednesday at the Testing Center PAC.

 Visit www.collegeboard.com/clep and read the descriptions of all of the exams and decide which exam(s) to take, then register to take the exam(s) of your choice on the CLEP Web site.
 You should then pay the $20.00 administration fee at the business office on any SJRState campus, and contact the Testing Center (PAC) (386) 312-4228 to reserve a seat for your preferred test date.

 On the day of the test arrive at the Testing Center (PAC) 30 minutes prior to the exam time.
 Be sure that you have a photo bearing identification with a signature and the receipt for the $20.00 administration fee.

 CLEP Study Guides are available online at www.collegeboard.com/clep.